cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-1-initial-setup.md

 Type the password.
 It will be stored in the variable `PASS` for further use.

-### 8. Edit the Configuration
+### 9. Edit the Configuration

-Open the `${MNT}/etc/nixos/configuration.nix` file and make sure to enable ZFS support.There are two versions of this configuration file.
+Open the `${MNT}/etc/nixos/configuration.nix` file and make sure to enable **ZFS** support.There are two versions of this configuration file.
 One for `BIOS` and the other for `UEFI`.

-For the **2010 Mac Mini**, there are some hardware issues that needs to be addressed.
-Fortunately, NixOS provides **hardware configuration** schemas, which helps to address those issues easily.
+For the **2010 Mac Mini**, there are some hardware issues related to proprietary drivers that need to be addressed.
+Fortunately, NixOS provides the **hardware configuration** schemas, which helps to address those issues easily.
 On the **UEFI** file, there's a reference on imports for importing the profile for my machine.
 But first I have to add these channels.
 More details on [github.com/NixOS/nixos-hardware](https://github.com/NixOS/nixos-hardware).

 Do this step only if you intend to use the **hardware configuration** scheme.